DIY Project: Why We Recommend Plywood

 2. Easy to Work With

-DIYers appreciate plywood because it:
+DIYers appreciate it because it:

 - Cuts easily with common power tools